Guide to a Perfect trip in Egypt!

 Information on the most famous Egyptian oases, including Baharia Oasis, Farafra Oasis, Dakhla Oasis, Kharga Oasis, and Siwa oasis.

 Bahariya is most well-known for the so-called Golden Mummies tourist attraction and the Black Desert area.
 It has many dunes surrounding it as well as hot springs and good hiking routes.
 Historical antiquities from the Middle Kingdom and two interesting museums are also located in Bawati town.
 Baharia Oasis is 2,000 square kilometers in size and used to be along an old donkey trading route from Cairo as well as an important center of wine production in ancient Egypt.

 This is also known as the Outer Oasis and is the largest in the Western Desert and the farthest outside Cairo.
 It lies closest to Luxor and was known in ancient Egypt as the Oasis of Thebes.
-Kharga is ringed by mountains and sand dunes and has many interesting things to discover including numberous fossils including from dinousaurs.
+Kharga is ringed by mountains and sand dunes and has many interesting things to discover including numerous fossils including from dinosaurs.

 Siwa is the most isolated big oasis in Egypt and is very close to the Libyan border and over 550 km from Cairo.
 The best way to get there is from Marsa Matruh driving 300 km on the road.
 Siwa has nice limestone cliffs around it and has the Great Sand Sea to the south as well as various salt lakes that go from being quite big to drying up during the hottest times of the year.
 There are charming old buildings in Siwa made from mud from the lakes and Siwa is known across Egypt (and the world!) for its delicious dates and olives, not to mention its extraordinary beauty.
 Siwa is also becoming increasingly known for its drinking water and numerous mineral water companies now produce and ship water from this beautiful oasis.